AdobeDocs/workfront.en/help/manage-work/requests/create-and-manage-request-queues/queue-details-tab-overview.md

 `Custom` `Forms`

-The drop-down list for the custom&nbsp;forms displays all available custom forms for projects and issues.&nbsp; You must create a custom form before you can select it in this list.
-If there are no custom forms in *Workfront*, nothing displays in the drop-down list.
+The drop-down list for the custom forms displays all available custom forms for projects and issues.
+You must create a custom form before you can select it in this list.
+If there are no custom forms in `Workfront`, nothing displays in the drop-down list.
 To learn how to create custom forms, please refer to [Create or edit a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).
 ![](assets/queueproperties-details2-350x174.png)

 ### Email Settings

-You&nbsp;can allow issues to be added via email.&nbsp;This enables&nbsp;anyone with a valid *Workfront* account to send requests using email.
+You can allow issues to be added via email.
+This enables anyone with a valid `Workfront` account to send requests using email.

-You can allow issues to be emailed into a *Workfront* project only if you designate the project as a Request Queue.
+You can allow issues to be emailed into a `Workfront` project only if you designate the project as a Request Queue.

-For more information about setting up an email account to allow users to send issues to a project in *Workfront*, see [Enable users to email an issue into a Request Queue project](enable-email-issues-into-projects.md).
+For more information about setting up an email account to allow users to send issues to a project in `Workfront`, see [Enable users to email an issue into a Request Queue project](enable-email-issues-into-projects.md).

 To set up the email account associated with a Request Queue, specify the following information in the `Email Settings` area: